 One of my clients recently received a notification from their WordPress website that their site had been ‘successfully’ updated to WordPress 4.0-alpha-20140508.

-Now, WordPress is a constantly evolving software product, with nightly updates available for technically-minded website owners who want to remain at the leading edge of the product development.
+Now, WordPress is a constantly evolving software product, with nightly updates available for technically-minded website owners who want to remain at the leading edge of product development.
 However, this is not advisable for typical website owners, because the risk of failure is too high, and this could potentially bring your website down.
-This is often because of plugins that haven’t yet been updated ready for the new version, but could also be because of bugs in the WordPress code that haven’t yet been fixed prior to a stable release.
+This is often because of plugins that haven’t yet been updated ready for the new version but could also be because of bugs in the WordPress code that haven’t yet been fixed prior to a stable release.

 Here’s the email my client received…

 Why do accidental updates to development releases of WordPress happen?

 The puzzling thing for my client is that although minor WordPress updates are happening automatically (since version 3.7), upgrades to development releases should not happen at all and should really remain in the realm of the experts and interested parties.
 So, what happened?

 It seems that WordPress accidentally packaged a development release as a real one, and that sites that some sites picked up this release.
 Mistakes happen!
 Automattic (the makers of WordPress) are generally excellent, and considering the size of the project and its widespread use, errors are relatively rare.

 How to restore to an earlier version of WordPress